 Features: Plastic-free, dishwasher safe

-Ecozoi is one of our top picks for non-toxic popsicle molds.
+Ecozoi is one of my top picks for non-toxic popsicle molds.
 They’re stainless steel, which is safe and durable.
 These come in several different variations: you can get mini or regular, flat or round, and with or without built-in sticks.
 They have a cute cat-shaped one too!

-Tovolo
+3. Tovolo

-Material: BPA-free, food-grade silicone
+Material: Food-grade silicone

 Size: 10.5 inches long, 6.72 fl oz